Hyperbolic models of transitive topologically Anosov flows in dimension three: Introduction.

 The main problem motivating this work is the following question:

-\begin{question} Is every topological Anosov flow on a closed $3$-manifold orbitally equivalent to a smooth Anosov flow? \end{question}
+\begin{question} Is every topologically Anosov flow on a closed $3$-manifold orbitally equivalent to a smooth Anosov flow? \end{question}

-When a topological Anosov flow $(\phi_t,M)$ is orbitally equivalent to a smooth Anosov flow $(\psi_t,N)$, we will say that the latter is a \emph{hyperbolic model} of the first.
+When a topologically Anosov flow is orbitally equivalent to a smooth Anosov flow, we say that the latter is a \emph{hyperbolic model} of the first.

 The question above has at least two traceable origins.
-One is related with the construction of different examples of Anosov flows on closed $3$-manifolds, where topological Anosov flows appear as intermediate steps in a battery of \emph{3-manifold cut-and-paste} techniques called \emph{surgeries}.
-The most paradigmatic example is the so called \emph{Fried surgery} introduced in \cite{fried_surgery}, a kind of Dehn surgery but adapted to the pairs (flow,$3$-manifold), which produces topological Anosov flows that are not hyperbolic in a natural way (cf. question \ref{question_almost-Anosov} below).
+One is related with the construction of different examples of Anosov flows on closed $3$-manifolds, where topologically Anosov flows appear as intermediate steps in a battery of \emph{3-manifold cut-and-paste} techniques called \emph{surgeries}.
+The most paradigmatic example is the so called \emph{Fried surgery} introduced in \cite{fried_surgery}, a kind of Dehn surgery but adapted to the pair (flow, $3$-manifold), which produces topologically Anosov flows that are not hyperbolic in a natural way (cf. Question \ref{question_almost-Anosov} below).

-The other is related with the study of \emph{smooth orbital equivalence classes} of Anosov flow.
-The existence of a hyperbolic model for a given topological Anosov flow $(\phi_t,M)$ means that it is possible to endow the manifold $M$ with a smooth atlas, such that the foliation by flow-orbits is tangent to an Anosov vector field.
-In this sense, topological Anosov flows can be seen as the toy models from which smooth Anosov flows can be obtained, by adding suitable smooth structures on the manifold.
-It is thus relevant to understand if all of these topological Anosov toy models effectively correspond with a hyperbolic dynamic.\footnote{As it is commented in the monograph \cite{mosher_monograph} of Mosher, it would be interesting (and surprising) the existence of a topological Anosov flow (or homeomorphism), in any dimension, that is not equivalent to a hyperbolic one. } The general problem of the existence of smooth models for a given expansive dynamic has been treated in other contexts, from where it is relevant to remark the case of \emph{pseudo-Anosov} homeomorphisms on closed surfaces treated in \cite{katok-hasselblatt}.
+The other origin is related with the study of \emph{smooth orbital equivalence classes} of Anosov flow.
+The existence of a hyperbolic model for a given topologically Anosov flow $(\phi,M)$ means that it is possible to endow the manifold $M$ with a smooth atlas, such that the foliation by flow-orbits is tangent to an Anosov vector field.
+In this sense, topologically Anosov flows can be seen as the toy models from which smooth Anosov flows can be obtained, by adding suitable smooth structures on the manifold.
+It is thus relevant to understand if all of these topologically Anosov toy models effectively correspond to a hyperbolic dynamic.
+The general problem of the existence of smooth models for a given expansive dynamic has been treated in other contexts, from where it is relevant to mention the case of \emph{pseudo-Anosov} homeomorphisms on closed surfaces treated in \cite{gerber-katok}.
 (See also \cite{lewowicz_anal} and \cite{farrell-jones_Anosov_exotic}).

-The notion of topological Anosov appears involved, as well, in recent results about classification of \emph{partially hyperbolic} diffeomorphisms on $3$- manifolds.
-An exemple is \cite{bonatti-wilkinson}, where it is conjectured an affirmative answer to question \ref{question:top-Anosov=Anosov}.
+The notion of topologically Anosov turns out to also be involved in other results about classification of \emph{partially hyperbolic} diffeomorphisms on $3$-manifolds.
+An example is \cite{bonatti-wilkinson}, where an affirmative answer to Question \ref{question:top-Anosov=Anosov} is conjectured.